lican12345/git/readme.txt

 this is git
 this is a free software.
-this is 2.0 version to 3.0 version creating a new branch is simple
+this is 2.0 version to 3.0 version creating to a new branch